-- Renew or update an existing registration - Renew an existing landlord registration up to 90 days before it expires or update your existing registration
+- Existing Landlords - Renew an existing landlord registration up to 90 days before it expires or update your existing registration

-- Start a new application - Apply to register for the first time if you become a landlord of a private rented property.
+- New Landlords - Apply to register for the first time if you become a landlord of a private rented property

 All discounted fees can be found on the Landlord Registration website.